govau/design-system-components/packages/table/README.md

 	data = {[]}                {/* the table body data */}
 	striped={true}             {/* Striped version of the table*/} />

-//The below are the individual components that are contained inside a typical table.
-// They should be wrappeed in a <table className="au-table"> element.

 <AUtableBody
 className=""                 {/*An additional class, optional*/}
 />